tianchaijz/dot-vimrc/README.md

 YAML         | js-yaml       | `npm install -g js-yaml`

 ## How to manage this dot-vimrc?
-All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.
+All plugins are listed in `bundles.vim` with detailed comments, just add plugins as you like.

 1. `:PluginClean` to clean up unused plugins
 2. `:PluginInstall` to install newly added plugins